rizinorg/book/src/crackmes/avatao/01-reverse4/main.md

 This piece of code may look a bit strange if you are not familiar with x86_64 specific stuff.
 In particular, we are talking about RIP-relative addressing, where offsets are described as displacements from the current instruction pointer, which makes implementing PIE easier.
-Anyways, r2 is nice enough to display the actual address (0x602104).
+Anyways, rizin is nice enough to display the actual address (0x602104).
 Got the address, flag it!

 ```